Liubo |

 Some TLV bronze mirrors

-That pattern bears a lot of symetry.
+That pattern bears a lot of symmetry.
 Similar forms can be found in rather surprising artefact.
 Take a look at this very elegant cup from the Warring States era (475 - 221 BC).
 Isn't pattern familiar?

 The board and its pattern carried a strong astronomical content.
 Compare with a Chinese compass.

-Today, most authors (Lhôte, Parlett, Li,...) and specialists believe, with good sense, that Liubo was probably a chance game, a sort of race game with captures.
+Many theories have been advanced to explain what kind of game Liubo was.
+Murray did not cite that name but seemed to evoke it with a “Luk tsut k’i (or Liuziqi in Pinyin, six men game)” which he presented as an alignment game much like Merels.
+For some authors, Liubo may have given birth to Xiangqi, Chinese Chess.
+This presentation is sometimes made on Internet sites presenting the history of Xiangqi.
+It might be exaggerated, however, some influence of Liubo on Xiangqi should not be discarded too quickly (marking of the board, presence of a river, presence of a King and 5 Pawns, …).
+Today, most authors (Lhôte, Parlett, Li,...) and specialists believe that Liubo was probably a chance game, a sort of race game with captures.
 The board was independently used for divination.
 This is not surprising as this happened also for many other race games in other civilizations.
 Maybe the Liubo board had been inspired by those tortoise shells that ancient Chinese put on a fire to see what cracks would appear on the obverse side.
 By interpreting the cracks the soothsayer predicted the outcome of an event.
 The tortoise shell looks like a rectangle with corners cut and the cracks are like segmented lines.
 Is there a link ?
 A wooden slip has been excavated in a tomb at Yinwan in 1993 presenting a Liubo-like diagram along with a chart of characters addressing several oracles.
 A full explanation of the divining process has been recently proposed (ZENG Lanying (Lillian L. TSENG), « Divining from the Game Liubo : An Explanation of A Han Wooden Slip », China Archaelogy and Art Digest, « Fortune, Games and Gaming », Vol.4, n°4, October-December 1999).
 Although nothing proves that the moving sequence was identical for both the game and the divination, this work brings some light on the allowed positions and the path between them.

 The game material also comprised two sets of stones (qi) – 6 white and 6 black – made from ivory, bone, bronze or jade, and 6 split bamboo sticks presenting a flat and a bombed faces.
 It is clear that the players did not simply throw the sticks, but they rather placed them in order to interpret them.
 Then, the results was comparable to the famous hexagrams, related to the Tao philosophy, and the Yijing, the Book of Changes.
 Made of six continuous or dotted lines, representing the yang and the yin principles respectively, they were the key of the Chinese astrology.